who we are

 In May 2021, the Resourcing Refugee Leadership Initiative was selected as the recipient of the $10m Larsen Lam ICONIQ Impact Award.
 This award is the first step in our efforts to establish the first-of-its-kind RLO-to-RLO fund, a fund for refugees by refugees.
-RRLI has established a funding and support model that will enable at least 100 RLOs to sustain and scale their impact within the next five years.
+RRLI has established a funding and support model that will enable local RLOs to sustain and scale their impact within the next five years.
 Through this effort, we will reach over 1,000,000 people across every major refugee-hosting region globally with holistic, community-driven support and solutions.

 how we work together

 The Coalition is driven by the importance of transferring ownership and resources to refugee-led organizations.
 We envision a world where a vibrant, refugee-led civil society leads the direction of refugee response, allowing more refugees than ever to rebuild their lives.

 The Coalition shares the following values, and will strive to live them out in all of our work: